 In light of this fact, I’ve delineated the exact precautions, products, and step-by-step process I used to bleach and tone my hair silver at home.
 Huge disclaimer: I am by no means a professional colorist.
 Moreover, the professional colorists I did speak to were decidedly opposed to my DIY-silver-shenanigans (the overarching sentiment: “go to a pro!”) but they were kind enough to spill some of their secrets nonetheless.

-If—against your better judgement; against the advice of every colorist ever—you are, nevertheless, dead-set on going silver at home (as I was!) grab a notepad and let’s proceed—with utmost caution, please!
-But before we get start, a few things you must read up on before you bleach and tone.
+If—against your better judgment and the advice of every colorist ever—you are dead-set on going silver at home grab a notepad and proceed—with utmost caution.
+But before we start, a few things you must read up on before you bleach and tone.